lostfictions/znv/README.md

 do as little work as possible and defer to your schema to handle the validation.
 In practice, this should be pretty much transparent to you, but you can check out the [coercion rules](#coercion-rules) if you'd like more info.

+Additionally, znv also makes it easy to define defaults for env vars based on your environment.
+Zod allows you to define schema defaults, but a default vary by environment is not straightforward.

 ## Usage